 If you want to learn more about how shared centimorgans can help you figure out how you might be related to your match, check out this post:

 How Many DNA Matches You Have and How to Contact Them

 Ancestry will tell you how many people who match your DNA at at a 4th cousin level or closer.
 You will be able to click on their names, contact them, learn about their ethnicities, see matches that you have in common with them, and possibly see their family tree.

 In order to see how many DNA matches you have total (from the closest to the most distant), you can multiply the number of pages of matches that you have times 50.
-Some people have several thousand – some less and some much more.
+Some people many thousands of DNA matches – some less and some much more.

 Whether You Share Common Ancestors With Other Test Takers